AlfredoCamaraC/MDyn---Accelerated-Modal-Dynamics-Solver/README.md

 </p>

 # MDyn: Accelerated Modal Dynamics Solver
-MDyn is a fast modal superposition analysis software designed to solve structural dynamics problems involving wind, pedestrians, vehicles, trains, ... and their interaction.
+MDyn is a fast modal superposition analysis software highly vectorised in Python to solve structural dynamics problems involving wind, pedestrians, vehicles, trains, ... and their interaction.

 ## Getting Started
 The running codes are fully commented and should be easy to navigate, but tutorials are on the way.